-The role of AI in trade surveillance will continue to expand, but its direct application in decision-making will remain a long-term aspiration due to ongoing regulatory concerns.
+The evolution of AI in trade surveillance The role of AI in trade surveillance will continue to expand, but its direct application in decision-making will remain a long-term aspiration due to ongoing regulatory concerns.
 Over the next few years, firms will refine AI-driven copilots designed to assist analysts in drafting STORs with greater efficiency and accuracy.
 However, the industry's trajectory suggests that AI will not replace human judgement but will instead become a critical augmentation tool.
 In the medium-long term, we foresee more robust AI-assisted decision-making frameworks emerging - ones that balance explainability with detection accuracy, thereby meeting regulatory expectations while enhancing surveillance effectiveness.
+Al-driven threshold calibration will become essential The role of AI in trade surveillance will continue to expand, but its direct application in decision-making will remain a long-term aspiration due to ongoing regulatory concerns.
+Over the next few years, firms will refine AI-driven copilots designed to assist analysts in drafting STORs with greater efficiency and accuracy.
+However, the industry's trajectory suggests that AI will not replace human judgement but will instead become a critical augmentation tool.
+In the medium-long term, we foresee more robust AI-assisted decision-making frameworks emerging - ones that balance explainability with detection accuracy, thereby meeting regulatory expectations while enhancing surveillance effectiveness.
+AI tools should assist, not replace, human oversight.

-The best way to visualise this is through a graphical interface - a dynamic representation of nodes and connections, often displayed as interactive bubbles and webs.
+Ben Parker, CEO, eflow Visual analytics will redefine surveillance interfaces The future of surveillance technologies will see a marked shift towards visually driven analysis, allowing analysts to intuitively explore complex relationships and patterns.
+Dynamic dashboards will become the industry norm, utilizing interactive node-and-edge visualizations to help investigators quickly identify and assess manipulation risks.
+These visual tools will not only improve pattern recognition but will also facilitate real-time decision-making in response to evolving threats.
+The best way to visualize this is through a graphical interface - a dynamic representation of nodes and connections, often displayed as interactive bubbles and webs.
 This approach has become increasingly common in the field and is one of the most exciting advancements we're working on.

-Ben Parker, CEO, eflow
+Ben Parker, CEO, eflow "